shining-yang/MyHub/Snmp-Simulator/README.md

     `./RUN.SH`

 or
-    1. Run `./build-multiple-instance-scripts.pl` to generate scripts such as 'sim0', 'sim1', ...
+    1. Run `./build-multiple-instance-scripts.pl` to generate scripts such as 'sim-xxx', ...
-    2. Open another shell console and launch SNMP simulation instance with command `./sim0`
+    2. Open another shell console and launch SNMP simulation instance with command `./sim-xxx`

 #### Spec & Additional Notes